 Contract Purchase (CP)

-Contract purchase is similar to HP, but you’ll make lower monthly payments.
+Contract purchase is a vehicle finance option similar to HP, but you’ll make lower monthly payments.
 Rather than repaying the entire loan in equal monthly payments, the anticipated value of the vehicle is effectively deferred until the end of the initial period.
 The anticipated value is based on the period of the contract and expected mileage, and is usually referred to as the guaranteed future value (GFV) – essentially the value is guaranteed to cover the final payment of the loan.
 Depending on the lender, both companies and private individuals can undertake a contract purchase.

 Agreements are usually between 24 and 48 months long, depending on vehicle type and mileage, and at the end of the initial period you have a choice of options.
 You can simply hand the vehicle back, and – providing the mileage is within the agreed total and the vehicle isn’t damaged – have nothing more to pay.
 If the actual value of the vehicle is more than the final payment (GFV) you can part-exchange the vehicle; the funds remaining after settling the finance can be used as a deposit on a new agreement.
 A further option is to simply make the final payment and own the vehicle outright.